Edmonton city council OKs 23-storey tower for small lot in Oliver | CBC News

 "We just want to give some recognition that they've reduced the height of the tower, they've increased the east and south set backs."

-As a residential neighbourhood, it's important tower is farther back from the street, she said.
+As a residential neighbourhood, it's important the tower is further back from the street, she said.

-Westrich said other towers, like the 43-storey Encore on 102nd Avenue and 103th Avenue are higher than 23-storeys on a similar-sized lot.
+Westrich said other towers, like the 43-storey Encore on 102nd Avenue and 103th Avenue, are higher on similar sized lots.

 'The missing middle'

 City administration does not support the proposed bylaw.
-Sustainable Development branch noted the bylaw would allow a high-rise on a small site, which doesn't agree with the city's plan for infill.
+The sustainable development branch noted the bylaw would allow a highrise on a small site, which doesn't comply with the city's plan for infill.

-The current policy only allows row housing and low-rise apartments up to four storeys.
+The current policy only allows row housing and low apartments up to four storeys on those kind of sites.

 Staff said they would likely support a similar project on Jasper Avenue.

-Coun.
-Scott McKeen said the site was giving some council members 'palpitations."

-McKeen noted that mature neighbourhoods need the missing middle infill — row housing and townhouses — and a large tower would likely drive up real-estate values and deter other developers from building this type of infill.
+McKeen said the project was giving some council members "palpitations."
+He noted that mature neighbourhoods need the missing middle infill — row housing and townhouses — and a large tower would likely drive up real estate values and deter other developers from building infill.

-Westrich has a sales centre ready to open in October, with the goal of starting to build the View in 2019.
+Westrich has a sales centre ready to open in October, with the goal of starting to build in 2019.